Dog Bite Injuries Can Be Devastating

 Collecting evidence to present to insurance providers is very important because often, insurance companies will try to place blame on the injured individual by suggesting they provoked the attack.
 While this tactic is shameful, it can work if there is not enough evidence to prove otherwise.
 A St. Louis dog bite lawyer will help ensure you have every box checked when filing a lawsuit and subsequently negotiating for a settlement.

 At TorHoerman Law, our focus is people.
-One of our experienced St. Louis dog bite attorneys is here to help you receive the help you need, which includes getting you the compensation you deserve for the injuries and suffering you endured.
+Our team of personal injury lawyers specializes in St. Louis dog bite injury lawsuit.
+TorHoerman law has won more than $4 billion in verdicts and negotiated settlements for our clients.
+A St. Louis dog bite lawyer is here to help you receive the help you need, which includes getting you the compensation you deserve for the injuries and suffering you endured.

-Contact the TorHoerman Law personal injury lawyers today for a free, no-obligation dog bite case consultation.
+Contact a St. Louis dog bit lawyer at TorHoerman Law today for a free, no-obligation St. Louis dog bite lawsuit case consultation.

 For additional information, see the following pages: